apache/activemq-artemis-native/README.md

 ## Docker and Podman

-You can use either Docker or Podman to compile the native bits in a container created during the build phase.
+You can use either Docker or Podman to compile the native bits in a container created during the build phase before running the tests.

 You can do this using the -Pdocker profile with maven: